Transforming the UK's clinical trial landscape: updated regulations are now in force

 New and updated definitions

-The term ‘amendment’ to describe changes to approved trials will be replaced with ‘modification’.
-This term is already used by European Union nations to describe changes to clinical trials of investigational medicinal products (CTIMPs).
-This change will make sure there is better alignment between the UK and the international research community.
+The term ‘amendment’ to describe changes to approved trials has been replaced with ‘modification’.
+This term is already used by European Union nations to describe changes to CTIMPs.
+This change makes sure there is better alignment between the UK and the international research community.

-The updated regulations introduce new definitions including ‘non-investigational medicinal product’, ‘notifiable trial’ and ‘public registry’.
+The updated regulations have introduced new definitions including ‘non-investigational medicinal product’, ‘notifiable trial’ and ‘public registry’.

-There are also changes to existing definitions including the removal of the term ‘authorised health care professional’.
+There have also been changes to existing definitions including the removal of the term ‘authorised health care professional’.
 Instead, the updated regulations say that chief investigators and investigators should be a health care professional as defined in the amended legislation.

 The updated regulations also replace the term ‘subject’ with ‘participant’ and ‘trial site’ with ‘trial location’.